libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ### TLS case

-In the current version of libp2p, the "NextProtos" field is populated with a key "libp2p".
-By appending the key of "libp2p" to the end of the supported muxer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's NextProtos sets is always satisfied.
+In the current version of libp2p, the ALPN extension field is populated with a key "libp2p".
+By appending the key of "libp2p" to the end of the supported muxer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's supported muxer sets is always satisfied.
 When one peer runs the old version and the other peer runs the version that supports this feature, the negotiated protocol is "libp2p".

 In the case "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no muxer was selected.
 And the